slarmoo/.github/profile/webServices/express/express.md

 1. Develop a mental model in your head about what these commands are doing and how your service is responding.
 Perhaps creating a [sequence diagram](https://sequencediagram.org/index.html#initialData=C4S2BsFMAIGVIE4DcQGMYCVIEcCukBnYAgKBIENVgB7BaAYVwXDMeYFoA+eZNSALmgBtAAoBVACoBdaAHois2pAC2JAHbVgMBCADmAC2DRqAMziIU6fuQAONgHQ3cwABQByecABUs-kSUAcuTKkG4ANAA6atAuCDhh0HEEAJTQALyciYT2BJBqACYuUQDe0Lg2+eRagnHYjuQIwQQ5NHFBIdAAvsnJANwkbOAAPEPs7DyWAtDFAETllVoz-DNKyjOdJEA) will help clarify the interaction if it is still unclear.

    ![HTTP request](httpRequestSequenceDiagram.jpg)

+1. Debug your application by setting breakpoints, inspecting variables, and walking through the code.

 When you are done executing the above commands, copy the output from the curl commands and paste it into the Canvas assignment.